openshift/openshift-ansible/roles/subscription-manager/README.md

 ansible-playbook -i inventory/ose-provision ose-provision.yml -e "rhsm_satellite=satellite.example.com rhsm_org=example_org rhsm_activationkey=rhel-7-ose-3-1"
 ```

 To ignore any Subscription Manager activities, simply do not set any parameters.
+When prompted for the password, hit **Enter** to set a blank password.